Pangako Sa 'Yo: International broadcast

 Pangako sa 'Yo was the first Filipino television program to air in Kenya on the national broadcaster KBC.
 Its immense popularity in Kenya resulted in its second run years later on Citizen TV and paved the way for the many teleserye that have been broadcast in Kenya for over two decades.
 It aired in Tanzania on national broadcaster TBC formerly known as TVT and gained National popularity that’s switched from the usual Latin American soap operas.
 In Malaysia, through a local satellite TV channel, Astro Bella, starting November 22, will air Pangako sa 'Yo because of high demand.
 It airs in Tagalog with Bahasa Melayu subtitles.
 Airs Monday to Friday at 11:00am with encore on the same day and also on weekends with marathon.
 In Singapore through local satellite TV Channel from Malaysia, Astro Prima on mio TV Channel 602 starting April 10, 2013, will air Pangako sa 'Yo because of high demand in Singapore due to this series was first shown on Suria in 2007.
 It airs in Tagalog with Bahasa Melayu subtitles.
 Airs Monday to Friday from 5:30 PM to 6:30 PM with an encore on the same day at 10:00 AM and also on 12 midnight on the same day.

 Cambodian adaptation

 Cambodia's The Promise (2013) title card.

-Pangako sa 'Yo was adapted in Cambodia when Cambodian Television Network (CTN) acquired rights from ABS-CBN.
+Pangako sa 'Yo was adapted in Cambodia when Cambodian Television Network (CTN) acquired rights from ABS-CBN Corporation.
 Entitled The Promise (Khmer:សន្យាស្នេហ៍), the Cambodian version was produced by Khmer Mekong Films (KMF) and aired in Cambodia from 2013 to 2014 with 198 episodes.
 It was adapted to suit the Cambodian cultural context and audience sensitivities.

 The Promise was broadcast peak-time on CTN, Cambodia's most popular TV channel, running three shows a week until July 2014.